pearl-hub/kobol/markdown/string.1.markdown

 - `-n`        Print line
 - `-f FILE`   Match on the FILE
 - `--color`   Enable color
+- `-l`        Just print the files that match the pattern.
+- `-R , -r`   Read all files within a directory recursively.
+- `-w`        Select only those lines containing matches that form whole words.

 To invert match:
 `grep -v python f.txt`